Jacksonn-127/TcgPlayerRevised/README.md

+Trading Card Price Scraper

+📌 Overview

-Manually checking the price of my collectible trading cards takes hours.
-To save myself the headache I developed a webscraper to do it for me.
+Manually checking the prices of collectible trading cards can be time-consuming.
+This project automates the process using a web scraper to retrieve the latest market prices for:

-This is a small program to automatically find the market price of: single cards, graded single cards, or sealed collectible boxes using websites like tcg player and price charting.
+Single cards

+Graded single cards

+Sealed collectible boxes

-This reduces search time from 60 seconds to just 2 seconds a 96.77% time saver per item.
+Using this tool, you can reduce the time spent searching from 60 seconds to just 2 seconds per item—a 96.77% time savings!

+🚀 Features

+✅ Automatically scrapes prices from TCGPlayer and PriceCharting ✅ Supports multiple item types (raw, graded, sealed)
+✅ Exports data to a .csv file for easy tracking
+✅ Simple setup with Selenium WebDriver

+🛠 Installation & Setup

+1. Install Dependencies

+Ensure you have Java installed, then set up the required libraries:

+Download and install Selenium Java from here

+Include Selenium WebDriver and Apache POI (for CSV export) in your Java project

+2. Set Up WebDriver

-You will either need a browser and it's associated selenium web driver.
+You will need a browser and its corresponding Selenium WebDriver:

+Download ChromeDriver from here

+Place chromedriver.exe in the chromeDriver/chromedriver-win64/ directory

+3. Compile and Run the Program

+javac Scraper.java
+java Scraper

-Please ensure you have added your Chromedriver.exe to the chromeDriver/chromedriver-win64 folder.
-The output will be an .csv file with all the prices of your current collection.
+The script will generate a .csv file containing the prices of your trading card collection.

-Currently on hold while I work on school.
-Next feature to implement is reading links from url, and then front end dashboard.
+⚠️ Current Status

+⏳ On Hold while I focus on school.🔜 Next Features:

+Ability to read URLs from a file for batch processing

+Front-end dashboard for better user interaction

+📜 License

+This project is licensed under the MIT License.